Rally Argentina: History

 The rally was first run in 1980, in Tucumán Province and organized by the Automovil Club Argentino.
 The winners of that first edition were Walter Röhrl and Christian Geistdörfer (Fiat 131 Abarth).
-In the 1981 season the rally took again place in Tucumán, but in 1982 was not held.
+In the 1981 season the rally took again place in Tucumán, but in 1982 was not held due to the Falklands War.
 In 1983 it was moved to San Carlos de Bariloche, but in 1984 was moved to Córdoba Province, where it has been held ever since.

 In the 2006 season, the rally was held on April 28, 2006 through April 30, 2006 as the fifth rally on the World Rally Championship schedule for 2006.
 In order to attract more spectators, in 2007 one of the sections of the rally was run in Buenos Aires in the River Plate Football Stadium, and another section in the Chateau Carreras Stadium in Córdoba city.

 In 2012, the route was expanded to include some 500 km (300 mi) of competitive stages, making it the longest rally in the modern era of the sport.
 Famous stages include El Condor-Copina and Mina Clavero.